filip-jezek/Valsalva/Identification/readme.md

 * 2nd column of the data struct means the value

 ** Objective function **
-The objective function (`cost-function.py` by default) and takes the results filename as an argument
+The objective function (`cost-function.py` by default) and takes dict of variables names and numpy.ndarray

 ** Varying the objective function **
 The file in the Template section in the command might be changed and it still should be copied with rename automatically, thus we can easily switch between different cost objectives.